WilliamTayNZ/coffeehouse-data-app/README.md

 # ☕ Coffeehouse Sales Data Analyser
+<b>(The information below is OUTDATED and applies to an older version of the project.
+Currently the project is being refactored to include new features, and to use a React frontend and PostgreSQL database)</b>

 A Flask-based web application for a fictional coffeehouse to upload, clean, and analyse their sales data, which is generated as Excel sheets.